olawalejuwonm/AnomalyDetector/readme.md

 P.S:  If you enjoyed using this software, please leave a STAR on the repository.
 It will help others find the repository and encourage me to continue working on it.

-## API Endpoints

-- `POST /run-main`: Runs the [`main.py`]("main.py") script.

-## Configuration

-You can configure various parameters in the `config.py` file, such as:
-- Video save directory
-- Recording duration
-- Anomaly detection thresholds

 ## Contributing